lucas-homer/cohort-002-skill-building/exercises/04-retrieval-day-2-project-work/04.04-metadata-first-retrieval-pattern/explainer/readme.md

 <!-- VIDEO -->

 Let's add a boolean parameter to the `getEmailsTool` to allow the LLM to fetch entire email conversation threads instead of just individual emails.
 This enables better context-aware responses.

+Recommendation: hand-code this commit.
+This is a nice extra addition to the project.

 ### Steps To Complete